Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 20. Odhran (orin)

 Meaning: “little pale green one”.
 Seventeen saints have shared this popular Gaelic name.
-But be warned, the silent ’d’ may confuse those who do not hail from the Emerald Isle.
+But be warned, the silent ’d’ may confuse those who do not hail from the Emerald Isle (this is a common theme with Irish boy names).

 Famous Odhrans include Saint Odhran of Iona, the sixth-century Irish saint of Silvermines, Tipperary and Irish Gaelic football player Odhran O’Dwyer.